dFed-finance/Introduction/README.md

 Although the Total Value Locked in DeFi has reached 10 Billion, DeFi apps are still new to the world.

-As a fully decentralized protocol, We will try our best to impove the project, but please use at your own risk.
+As a fully decentralized protocol, we will try our best to improve the project, but please use it at your own risk.

 Cheers!